 HMOs provide a valuable source of affordable accommodation.
 Young and professional single people, students and migrant workers predominantly access this type of accommodation, where there is a higher level of transience than may be found in other sectors of the private housing market.
-As a whole there are more residents on low incomes in the HMO sector.
+There are more residents on low incomes in the HMO sector.

-The Council, through this document, requires a good standard of accommodation and to address problems often associated with HMOs; for example disrepair, lack of amenities, inadequate fire safety provisions and poor management.
+This procedure seeks to achieve a good standard of accommodation and to address problems often associated with HMOs; for example, disrepair, lack of amenities, inadequate fire safety provisions and poor management.
 The West Suffolk Housing Strategy identifies Houses in Multiple Occupation as a priority area for the monitoring of standards within the private rented sector.